GalaxyBots1234/IntoTheDeep/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## TODO

 - Hardware
-  - Add color sensor to extension cable/mount to claw
-  - New claw design
+  - New claw design (simpler to assemble, Sensor)
 - Software
+  - Turn on / off LED if possible.
+  - Tune the distance on the claw sensor for floor.
   - Limit arm extension at specific angles.
   - TeleOp
     - Basic Limelight AprilTag
+    - MegaTag1 and 2
   - Autonomous
     - Study jerking
     - Drive to fixed position on mat